Heart to Heart® Snow Flurry Shade Caladium Caladium hortulanum

 Light Requirement:Part Shade to ShadeThe optimum amount of sun or shade each plant needs to thrive: Full Sun (6+ hours), Part Sun (4-6 hours), Full Shade (up to 4 hours).

-Maintenance Category:EasyBloom Time:Grown for FoliageHardiness Zones:10a, 10b, 11a, 11bWater Category:AverageUses:Border PlantUses:ContainerUses:Cut FlowerUses:LandscapeUses:Mass PlantingUses Notes:Great in landscapes and containers and will grow well in shade to partial shade locations.
-They can also be grown indoors as a houseplant where bright light or a sunny window is preferred.
+Maintenance Category:EasyBloom Time:Grown for FoliageHardiness Zones:10a, 10b, 11a, 11bWater Category:AverageUses:Border PlantUses:ContainerUses:Cut FlowerUses:LandscapeUses:Mass PlantingUses Notes:White fancy leaf caladiums are great in landscapes and containers and will grow well in shade to partial shade locations.

-Maintenance Notes:Caladiums can be an irritant if ingested.
+Maintenance Notes:These green and white caladiums can be an irritant if ingested.
 The ASPCA has more information on which plants may be harmful.

 Region